jerrychihchun/pseudo-profundity/README.md

 ## Results

-RNN models outperform the MLP counterparts to a small extent.
+The RNN models outperform the MLP counterparts to a small extent.
 In addition, morphological normalizations, stemming in particular, prove to be effective in improving the performances.
 That is, stems alone contain the major (non-)pseudo-profound senses.
 Affixes, derivational and inflectional alike, are not as informative.

 ![Image of results](https://raw.githubusercontent.com/jerrychihchun/pseudo-profunidity/master/figures/result.png)